Keeping employees happy and motivated can be a challenge in any workplace, and is especially the case for contact

 1. Preferential Scheduling

 The only thing that people value as much (maybe more) than money is time.
-For many call center employees, the opportunity to select or at least influence the time slot of their work shift is an enticing motivator.
+For many contact center employees, the opportunity to select or at least influence the time slot of their work shift is an enticing motivator.

 Consider dividing staff into three tiers based on KPI results and letting them get the first, second and third pick.
 Then, each quarter, allow employees to re-bid for their shift assignment, with preferences awarded according to their results from the previous quarter.

 This system has the benefit of giving employees more (though not ultimate) control over their time for quality work, while also offering those at the lower tier an incentive to keep reaching for the top during the next quarter.

 2. Perks Of Convenience